-If you’re only going to read one guide about Facebook retargeting in 2020…make it this one.
+If you’re only going to read one guide about Facebook retargeting…make it this one.

 I’m going to teach you everything you need to know about how to design and build a powerful retargeting funnel that makes it possible to dramatically increase your profitability and scale your advertising.

 Facebook ads aren’t getting any cheaper!
 The cost to advertise on Facebook is at an all-time high.